scolapicchioni/spa20/readme.md

 - Only authenticated users can add new products.
 - Only a product owner can edit or delete a product.

 We are going to build 3 projects.
-The FrontEnd project will be a Progressive Web Application built using Vue, while server side we are going to build two .NET Core 2.0 Web Applications using Visual Studio 2017: one will expose a REST API while the second will take care of Authentication.
+The FrontEnd project will be a Progressive Web Application built using Vuejs and Material Design Components for Vue, while server side we are going to build two .NET Core 2.0 Web Applications using Visual Studio 2017: one will expose a REST API while the second will take care of Authentication.

 1. FrontEnd Client
    - Javascript (ECMAScript 2017)
    - HTML 5
    - CSS 3
    - Vue.js 2
-   - Material Design Lite
+   - Material Design Components for Vue
    - Open Id Connect Client
-   - Service Worker
-   - Cache API
    - Fetch API
+   - Native Camera API

 This project will interact with the user through a browser by dinamically constructing an HTML user interface and will talk to the server by using javascript and json.